SteGriff/old-money/README.md

 ### lsd.totalShillings

-Get the whole amount as a total number of shillings, as some shops used to do:
+Get the whole amount as a total whole number of shillings, as some shops did:

 ```
 let m = new lsd(1176);